code-not-found/code-not-found.github.io/_pages/spring-kafka-tutorials.md

 ## What is Spring Kafka?

-The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/){:target="_blank"} applies core Spring concepts to the development of Kafka-based messaging solutions.
+The Spring for Apache Kafka (spring-kafka) project applies core Spring concepts to the development of [Kafka](https://kafka.apache.org/){:target="_blank"}-based messaging solutions.

 It provides a 'template' as a high-level abstraction for sending messages.
 It also contains support for Message-driven POJOs with `@KafkaListener` annotations and a listener container.